-Exercising on a budget is more of a mindset than a collections of tips and tricks.
+Exercising on a budget is more of a mindset than a collection of tips and tricks.

-By cutting out all the noise in my head telling me I need to do it perfectly or else its not worth doing it all!
+By cutting out all the noise in my head telling me, I need to do it perfectly, or else it is not worth doing it all!

 I don’t need hand weights to exercise.
 I don’t need an expensive gym.
 Or a treadmill.
 Or an elliptical.
 Or pricey yoga and spin classes.
-This may seem obvious to you but often times in the moment it’s really hard to take these things to heart.
+This may seem obvious to you, but oftentimes at the moment, it’s tough to take these things to heart.
 I, like many others, need to exercise more.
-I don’t have a specific goal in mind or an amount of weight I need to lose but I do need to get more active and have exercise become a bigger part of my life.
+I don’t have a specific goal in mind or an amount of weight I need to lose, but I need to get more active and have exercise become a bigger part of my life.
 For my health.
 For my kids.

 The problem is that I don’t really like to start exercising.
-So whenever I think about exercising I immediately go into a spiral of things I need in order to exercise effectively.
+So, whenever I think about exercising, I immediately go into a spiral of things I need to exercise effectively.
 I get all excited and think to myself: “I must start exercising.
-I will join a yoga class and that will really get me into shape” or “I must buy a treadmill- that way I can jog even if it’s late at night or I don’t have a babysitter” or “I must do an exercise DVD.
+I will join a yoga class, and that will really get me into shape” or “I must buy a treadmill- that way I can jog even if it’s late at night or I don’t have a babysitter” or “I must do an exercise DVD.
 I just need hand weights, ankle weights, and a yoga mat.
-Oh, also new yoga pants and a sports bra”.
+Oh, also new yoga pants and a sports bra.”